World Economic Forum Promoting New Avenues

 While PepsiCo openly acknowledges in its report that deforestation and labor rights violations are rampant in the palm oil industry, the company has once again failed to set a deadline to end these abuses in its own supply chains, said Robin Averbeck, Senior Campaigner of RAN.
 Instead, PepsiCo hides behind false claims of sustainability made by the RSPOthe same certification system that has continued to certify its controversial partner Indofood, despite its ongoing exploitation of workers exposed by RAN, Indonesian labor rights organization OPPUK, and International Labor Rights Forum in June 2016.

-PepsiCo needs to stop the corporate greenwash and stop rainforest destruction and the violation of workers and communities’ rights in its supply chain and the plantations controlled by its partner Indofood.
+PepsiCo needs to stop the corporate green wash and start enforcing an end to rainforest destruction and the violation of workers and communities’ rights in its supply chain and the plantations controlled by its partner Indofood.
 Until it does so, PepsiCo and its financial backers will be exposed to campaigns that demand real outcomes on the ground.

 The palm oil industry and its pimps throughout the supply chain, including the RSPO, continue throwing misinformation into the market to placate investors, wholesale buyers and consumers of products that contain palm oil.
 Meanwhile, RSPO members continue to rape and pillage virgin rain forests and peat lands as they produce more than half of global palm oil supplies.